 Precision dance: how does it work?

-Each user's hand holds a controller that resembles the grips of a pair of scissors.
-With these tools, both main robotic arms can be manipulated simultaneously, each of which can hold a different primary surgical tool, such as a scalpel or retractor.
+Each user's hand holds a controller that resembles the handles of a pair of scissors.
+Thanks to these tools, it is possible to simultaneously manipulate both main robotic arms, each of which can hold a different primary surgical instrument, such as a scalpel or retractor.

 Don't you risk confusion?